hocgin/ErrorKit/README.md

 } catch {
    switch error {
    case FileManagerError.noWritePermission:
-      // Request write permission from the user intead of showing error message
+      // Request write permission from the user instead of showing error message
    default:
       // Common error cases have a more descriptive message showErrorDialog(error.localizedDescription)